The section covers the frequent billing, reporting and quotas-related questions.

 - How can I reduce my project costs?

-- I used cost estimator to evaluate the cost of a VM, but the actual price turned out to be lower.
+- I used cost estimator to evaluate the cost of a VM, but the actual price differs.
 Why did this happen?

 - I am an account manager and I work with several projects.
 Can I get a unified report for all my projects?